MicrosoftDocs/winrt-api/windows.devices.display/displaymonitor_frominterfaceidasync_1923441009.md

 ## -description
 Asynchronously creates a [DisplayMonitor](displaymonitor.md) object for the specified monitor interface identifier.

 > [!NOTE]
-> If you call [DeviceInformation.FindAllAsync](../windows.devices.enumeration/deviceinformation_findallasync_1257462890.md), passing the Advanced Query Syntax (AQS) string returned by [DisplayMonitor.GetDeviceSelector](displaymonitor_getdeviceselector_838466080.md), then you will retrieve a collection of  [DeviceInformation](../windows.devices.enumeration/deviceinformation.md) objects that describe monitor interfaces (rather than monitor devices).
+> If you call [DeviceInformation.FindAllAsync](../windows.devices.enumeration/deviceinformation_findallasync_1257462890.md), passing the Advanced Query Syntax (AQS) device interface selector string returned by [DisplayMonitor.GetDeviceSelector](displaymonitor_getdeviceselector_838466080.md), then you will retrieve a collection of [DeviceInformation](../windows.devices.enumeration/deviceinformation.md) objects that describe monitor interfaces (rather than monitor devices).
 Accessing the [DeviceInformation.Id](../windows.devices.enumeration/deviceinformation_id.md) property on one of those objects retrieves a monitor interface identifier, which you can pass to **DisplayMonitor.FromInterfaceIdAsync**.
 See the code example below.
 >
 > Most Win32 APIs that provide a monitor identifier actually provide the monitor interface identifier (and not the device identifier).